rekmarks/chain-end/README.md

 # ChainEnd
 For programmatically deploying an arbitrary number of pre-compiled Solidity smart contracts.

-Also comes with a clunky command line utility for, given `.sol` source files, finding dependencies of smart contracts and joining them into a single source file for easy Etherscan verification.
+You can also clone the repo to access a clunky command line utility for, given `.sol` source files, finding dependencies of smart contracts and joining them into a single source file for easy Etherscan verification.

 # Usage